-TaskSTCWNo.Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 8.1.B Appropriate use of hand tools, machine tools and measuring instruments for fabrication and repair on board Materials used in construction and repair of ships and equipment Fabrication and repair Fabrication and repair of systems and components Safe working practices Safety measures to ensure a safe working environment and for using hand tools, machine tools and measuring instruments Use of hand tools, machine tools and measuring instruments On a vessel of at least 1,000 HP, or in a laboratory or workshop, the candidate performs several electric arc welding processes.
+TCW npetence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard All use of tools, i tools a measur instrum for fab f hand , machine and uring iments ibrication epair on 1 Materials used in construction and repair of ships and equipment Fabrication and repair Fabrication and repair of systems and components Safe working practices Safety measures to ensure a safe working environment and for using hand tools, machine tools and measuring instruments Use of hand tools, machine tools and measuring instruments On a vessel of at least 1,000 HP, or in a laboratory or workshop, the candidate performs several electric arc welding processes.
 The candidate, for each weld listed below: Prepares required pieces of metal prior to welding; Selects the proper machine settings and electrode for the size and material to be joined; and Performs a post-weld examination and/or test.
 Fillet welds Flat plates; Vertical plates (at right angles); and Horizontal [flat] pipe (end-to-end).
 Groove welds Flat plates; Vertical plates (at right angles); and Horizontal [flat] pipe (end-to-end).

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard Appropriate use of hand tools, machine tools and measuring instruments for fabrication and repair on board Materials used in construction and repair of ships and equipment Fabrication and repair Fabrication and repair of systems and components Safe working practices Safety measures to ensure a safe working environment and for using hand tools, machine tools and measuring instruments Use of hand tools, machine tools and measuring instruments On a vessel of at least 1,000 HP, or in a laboratory or workshop, the candidate uses oxy-acetylene equipment to fabricate a flange to the satisfaction of, and with tolerances specified by, the assessor.
-Prepares required piece of metal prior to burning; Selects the proper gas pressure settings and cutting tip; and Performs a post-cut examination.
+No.CompetenceUnderstanding, and ProficiencyConditionBehavior Performance Standard No.Competenceand ProficiencyConditionBenavior8.1.CAppropriateMaterials used in construction and tools, machine tools andMaterials used in construction and repair of ships and equipmentOn a vessel of at least 1,000 HP, or in a laboratory or workshop,the candidate uses oxy-acetylene equipment to fabricate a flange to the satisfactionThe candidate: 1. ired piece of metal prior to burning; oper gas pressure settings and cutting tip; and ost-cut examination.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 8.2.A Appropriate Methods for On a vessel of at the candidate The candidate: All tools machine emergency and in a laboratory or ability to 1.
-Isolates the item to be repaired; tools and temporary repairs workshop, understand the 2.
-Wears suitable protective equipment; measuring - urgency of a 3.
-Selects the proper tools and materials for repair; instruments for fabrication problem and carries out safe 4.
-Uses lockout/tagout principles to keep shipmates informed of his activity; and repair on emergency and 5.
-Does not exacerbate the problem; and board temporary repairs.
-6. Takes proper action to prevent safety and pollution violations; and Performs one of the following: Fabricates and installs a "jubilee" pipe patch: 1.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard No. 8.2.A All Competence Appropriate use of hand tools, machine tools and measuring instruments for fabrication and repair on board 0.
+Condition On a vessel of at least 1,000 HP, or in a laboratory or workshop, Behavior the candidate demonstrates the ability to understand the urgency of a problem and carries out safe emergency and temporary repairs.
+The candidate: 1.
+Isolates the item to be repaired; 2.
+Wears suitable protective equipment; 3.
+Selects the proper tools and materials for repair; 4.
+Uses lockout/tagout principles to keep shipmates informed of his activity; 5.
+Does not exacerbate the problem; and 6.
+Takes proper action to prevent safety and pollution violations; and Performs one of the following: Fabricates and installs a "jubilee" pipe patch: 1.
 Isolates the line to be repaired; a.
 Relieves the line of residual pressure; b.
 Confirms that the pressure has been relieved; and c.
 Drains the line; 2.
 Rolls a piece of sheet metal into a cylinder; 3.
 Bends a tab on each edge to form a flange; 4.
 Drills three to five holes through both flanges for the securing bolts; 5.
 Puts a piece of rubber or gasket material over the hole that is large enough to cover and overlap the damage at least 2 inches on all sides; 6.
 Slips the jubilee pipe patch over the rubber or gasket material and Inserts the bolts into the holes and secures them in place; and 7.
 Slowly applies pressure and check for leaks.
 Continued on next page